masagrator/PortalNXSideLoader/README.md

 Put `atmosphere` folder to root of sdcard (yes, your CFW won't be deleted...)

+# How to install mod

+Rename main mod folder (for example in case of Portal Reloaded it's "portalreloaded") to, depending on game:
+- Portal: `portal`
+- Portal 2: `portal2_dlc2`

+and put this folder into:

+- Portal: `atmosphere/contents/01007BB017812000/romfs/nxcontent/`
+- Portal 2: `atmosphere/contents/0100ABD01785C000/romfs/nxcontent/`

+All folder and file names inside romfs folder MUST be lower case!

+Some mods are overwriting menu options, so you can lose access to Switch controller settings.
+They are stored either freely somewhere inside mod folder OR they are packed to some vpk file.

+Mods need to have properly optimized CPU code, otherwise Switch will be choking.

+Examples of properly optimized mods:
+- Portal Reloaded
+- ERROR
+- Portal: Still Alive

+Examples of badly optimized mods:
+- Portal Stories: Mel

 # Informations for mod makers

 Few files in `nxcontent` may not be supported as they are preloaded with separate functions.
 I needed to add specific support for one function so `rom_boot_params.txt` could be loaded.
 If there is any file that is not working and you want it to work, write an issue.

-Bigger mods like Portal Reloaded must be put as "portal2_dlc2" inside `nxcontent` folder in case of `Portal 2` mods, for `Portal` mods put it as "portal".

-Game refuses to load some materials within BSP, I don't know exact details why.
-Solution is to unpack materials folder (with `VIDE`'s Package Manager or `BSPSource` - you must check "extract embedded files" and uncheck "smart unpacking") and put it into main mod folder.
 Game supports vscripts.

-All file names must be lower case.
 Modifying source code is unsupported for this mod.
 You would need to make your own hooks manually.

-Mods need to have properly optimized CPU code, otherwise Switch will be choking.

-Example of properly optimized mod:
-- Portal Reloaded

-Example of badly optimized mod:
-- Portal Stories: Mel

 # How this works?